 Professional behavior is expected in the classroom and clinical.
-Any unprofessional behavior is a reason for dismissal.
+Any unprofessional behavior is a reason for dismissal from the FCCC NATCEP Program.
 Any unprofessional behavior can result in the loss of points from the student's total grade and is at the discretion of the instructor.
 These points will be reflected in the skills day's points.
 Unprofessional behavior can include but is not limited to; arguing, disruptive, inattentive, disrespectful, unruly, negative, and distractive, threatening behaviors.
-Grade points can be deducted, dismissal for the first offense or dismissal on the second offense is based on the discretion of the instructor.
+Grade points can be deducted, dismissal for the first offense or dismissal on the second offense from the FCCC NATCEP program, is based on the discretion of the instructor.